bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #5**: For every person, find the year from the most recent package they purchased, and from the first package they ever purchased.
+**Good Example #5**: For every person, find the year of the most recent package they purchased and the year of their first package purchase.

 ```py
 %%pydough